 A few things before we go any further.
 I want to say that the pain, fear or confusion you are experiencing is not unique to you.
-Your situation is no surprise to God, and nothing is too difficult for him.
-Let’s get straight into it now.
+Your situation is no surprise to God, and nothing is too difficult for Him.

 It is important to listen for God’s instruction in the midst of our crisis.
 He knows how to help you navigate safely out of the situation.
-I know you would prefer that he just takes it all away but more often than not, God chooses to go step by step.
-One thing I can assure you is that irrespective of what you are going through he is as calm as can be.
-It grieves him that you are in distress (and he remains by your side) but he is not panicking because, well, he is God.
+I know you would prefer that He just takes it all away but more often than not, God chooses to go step by step.
+One thing I can assure you is that irrespective of what you are going through He is as calm as can be.
+It grieves Him that you are in distress (and He remains by your side) but because everything is easy for God, there’s no need to panic.

 So we must listen for his instruction.
 The emotions may be running high, time may not be on your side but you have to go somewhere quiet and just try to listen.
 Pray for help, pray for strength but listen.
+You can ask God to speak through Scripture or to let you know in another way, then wait expectantly.
 What God says to you will be vital.
-When he speaks you will know.
-He may tell you to take action or he may ask you to refrain and just be still.
+When He speaks you will know.
+There may be need for action on your side or He may ask you to refrain and just be still.
 Whatever it is, obey and if there’s another step, follow.
 Remember what Mary told the servants at Cana?
 She said, “Whatever he tells you, do.”
 (John 2:5)

 When things go wrong, our faith gets shaken.
 We start to question what we believe.
 We did not expect to be where we are and God seems so far away.
-Surely he would have shielded us from the difficulties.
+Surely He would have shielded us from the difficulties.
 His promises all of a sudden seem questionable.
 But wait.
 Let’s go back to the beginning, to when you first started trusting God.
-I will ask you this question, was there ever a time that God promised that nothing unexpected would ever happen to you?
-On the contrary, this is what he promised us all, “In this world you will have trouble” (John 16:33) and what follows makes all the difference, “BUT be of good cheer (don’t worry about that) I have overcome the world.”
-In other words, nothing you can face is too hard for me to solve.
+I will ask you this question, was there ever a time that He promised that nothing unexpected would ever happen to you?
+On the contrary, this is our promise, “In this world you will have trouble” (John 16:33) and what follows makes all the difference, “BUT be of good cheer (don’t worry about that) I have overcome the world.”
+In other words, nothing you can face is too hard for Him to solve.

 So going back to the foundation of your faith, is it dependent on circumstances or on God?
-Remember that he wants our faith to have no limits.
+Remember that He wants our faith to have no limits.
 We should not say I will trust God as long as….
-He wants us to trust him regardless.
+He wants us to trust Him regardless.
 The foundation of your faith should be God himself.
 Jesus said, “Have faith in God” (Mark 11:22), and he did not add any ‘clauses’.
 That is what it means to be founded on the Rock.
-We trust him even when (in the natural) there’s no reason to.
-Please do not think I am making light of your situation, I know it is difficult to remain in faith when things go wrong, but here’s the beauty of it: God will give you the grace you need to get through.
-However, it won’t come if you choose to be upset and doubt him.
-Remember that it will not always be as hard as it is now, it will get better.
+We trust Him even when (in the natural) there’s no reason to.
+I know it is difficult to remain in faith when things go wrong, but here’s the beauty of it: God will give you the grace you need to get through.
+However, it will not come if you choose to be upset and doubt Him.

 When you had a small problem, you could trust God.
-When you had a bigger problem you still trusted him.
+When you had a bigger problem you still trusted Him.
 But now, when it looks really serious and the circumstances are worse than they have ever been, you are struggling to believe.
 This reminds me of the disciples and Jesus.
-This excerpt from my book Brighter Days illustrates how God wants us to respond to the unexpected.
+The excerpt below from the book Brighter Days illustrates how God wants us to respond to the unexpected.

 The disciples together with Jesus were by the lake, and he taught while seated in one of the boats.
 His disciples stood amongst the crowd.
 As it became evening, and was probably getting dark, the people who needed his attention (for healing and otherwise) threatened to overwhelm them.
 When Jesus noticed this, he called out to his disciples and they joined him in the boat.
 The trip to the other side commenced.